Crossing Borders Programmes

 Admission as a Malaysian Lawyer

-Master of Laws (Applied Law), majoring in Malaysian Legal Practice.
+Master of Laws (Applied Law) in Malaysian Legal Practice.

-Master of Laws (Applied Law), majoring in New Zealand Legal Practice or the New Zealand Law and Practice Examination Preparation Course.
+Master of Laws (Applied Law) in Common Law Practice or the New Zealand Law and Practice Examination Preparation Course.

 "I have learned a lot from the course over the last few months and am already putting these skills to practical use at my firm."